-Purkinje Neurons: A type of neuron in the cerebellum, which are some of the largest neurons in the brain.
+Purkinje Neurons: A type of neuron in the cerebellum.
+They are some of the largest cells in the brain.
 They help regulate fine movement.
 Purkinje cell loss/pathology is a common feature in cerebellar ataxia.

 Reactive Oxygen Species (ROS): Reactive molecules that contains oxygen and interact with other molecules in cells.
 A higher than normal level of these reactive molecules is a source of stress in cells.

 Rotarod: The rotarod is a technique that has been used for decades to test motor performance in mice and rats.
 Researchers place the animal on a rotating cylinder and record how long it takes for the animals to fall off as the rotation speed is gradually increased.
 The higher the mouse/rat’s motor performance, the longer they will be able to stay on.